ganeshjawahar/nlp-papernotes/notes/multilinguality/cross_lingual_lm_pretraining.md

   - XLM have the particularity of being trained together with a sentence cnoder, while Muse and Concat are based on fastText word emebddings.

 #### Thoughts
 It would be interesting to see the impact of Next Sentence Prediction (NSP) objective introduced in BERT for this setting.
-NSP objective was crucial to BERT's success.
+NSP objective was crucial for the success of BERT.